-Neither Derek’s example nor mine requires any complex charts or graphs.
-We simply documented the things we were learning and shared them with the world.
-With posts like these, we signal our passion for ideas and our willingness to put forth some effort in the learning process while also introducing our audiences to ideas, authors, and resources they may find useful.
+This doesn’t require any complex charts or graphs.
+You can simply document the things you’re learning and share them with the world.
+With posts like these, you signal your passion for ideas and your willingness to put forth some effort in the learning process—while also introducing your audience to ideas, authors, and resources they may find useful.

 Here’s a great example:

-How this adds value: Posts like this add value to the company behind the product because it showcases and simplifies some of its more non-obvious features.
-It also adds value to anyone who owns a kindle.
+How this adds value: a post like this one adds value to the company behind the product because it showcases and simplifies some of its more non-obvious features.
+It also adds value to anyone who owns a Kindle.
 And from a signaling point of view, Chuck is implicitly showcased as a great teacher, team player, and technician.
-Complement Chuck’s kindle post with his excellent instructional post on how to get work done.
+Complement Chuck’s Kindle post with his excellent instructional post on how to get work done.

 For a contrasting style, consider this post on email funnels from Sarah Iddings.

-Sara never had much interest in automated email funnels, but her marketing apprenticeship inspired her to learn.
-After only a few months in, she’s picked up on some highly valuable insights.
+Sarah never had much interest in automated email funnels, but her entry-level marketing role inspired her to learn.
+After only a few months in, she picked up some highly valuable insights.
 In addition to doing a stellar job at her startup, she’s facing outward and helping other people in her field understand some important basics about understanding the customer’s journey and effectively dealing with customer pain points.
 She even concludes with a couple of solid book recommendations for those interested in further exploration.